UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtPolicy.md

 ## Technical Debt Types

-Each product **MUST** maintain a register of technical debt within it's Azure DevOps project.
+Each product **MUST** maintain a register of technical debt within its Azure DevOps project.

 This should include all types of technical debt, i.e.: